 Easyjet Seats

-Easyjet sells allocated seating which costs between £5.99 and £39.99 per flight depending on the route and whether the seat is classed as extra legroom (first row or overwing exit), up front (rows 2-6) or elsewhere.
+Easyjet sells allocated seating – the cost varies per flight, route and time of booking and depends whether the seat is classed as extra legroom (first row or overwing exit), up front (rows 2-6) or elsewhere.
+Expect to pay up to £33.49 per flight for a seat allocation.

 Ryanair Seats